This notice explains when and why we collect personal information about you; how we use it, when we may pass it on to others and how we keep it safe.

 - Translation Agencies

-- Contracted Suppliers of support services such as IT, archiving or transcription, accountants
+- Contracted Suppliers of support services such as IT, archiving or transcription, accountants or telephone services

 - External auditors or our Regulator; e.g. Law Society, SRA, ICO etc.

 - Bank or Building Society; or other financial institutions

 - Any disclosure required by law or regulation; such as the prevention of financial crime and terrorism